A topic that is getting more attention these days is how to increase creativity in the workplace.

 Here’s how to use the Workplace Evaluation.

-First, download and print the PDF of the Workplace Evaluation, shown at the right.
+First, download and print the PDF of the Workplace Evaluation, shown above.

 Each of the ten dimensions on the evaluation is described below.
 Review the ten dimensions and then, for each dimension illustrated on the evaluation, make a mark on the scale, indicating how close your workplace is to one descriptor or its opposite.